abpframework/abp/docs/en/Samples/Microservice-Demo.md

 In the **OnModelCreating**, you see **ConfigureX()** method calls.
 A module with a database schema generally declares such an extension method to configure EF Core mappings for its own entities.
 This is a flexible approach where you can arrange your databases and modules inside them; You can use a different database for each module, or combine some of them in a shared database.
 In the AuthServer project, we decided to combine multiple module schemas in a single EF Core DbContext, in a single physical database.
 These modules are Identity, IdentityServer, AuditLogging, PermissionManagement and SettingManagement modules.

+Notice that this DbContext is only for database migrations.
+All modules have their own `DbContext` classes those are used in the runtime by the modules.

 #### User Interface

 AuthServer has a simple home page that shows the current user info if the current user has logged in: